techfolios/template-old/essays/UI-Frameworks-Reflection.md

 The first picture is a website I made after a week of learning html and css.
 If I saw a website that resembled anything like that while browsing the internet, I would click off of it imediately.
 It looks like it was made is in 1990.
 The second picture was a week after the first picture, where I got to experience Semantic UI.
 This website looks like it could be a real website used by a very small start up company that can't afford a professional website.
 To an extent, It is visually pleasing and would not make me imediately click off of it.
 I am very proud of the product for only having a small intro to Semantic UI, and can't imagine what my websites would look like after fully understanding this UI Framework.

+UI Frameworks might have a steep learning curve, But once you understand a framework, the